TermAbbreviationDescriptionFurther information

 train detectionToothed cetaceans make long series of similar clicks - called trains - made with similar time gaps between successive clicks.
 The gaps usually show continuous variation - getting shorter or longer, and dolphins also vary the sound characteristic of the clicks.
 Trains are also produced by boat sonars and can arise by chance from random sources of clicks.
 The software filters that extract cetacean trains are essential to the POD's ability to accurately identify the presence of the animals and work by identifying coherent trains - those in which the variation in timing and character between successive clicks is lower than might occurs by chance among the many background noise clicks that are logged.

 uniform thresholdall types of logger tend to be more senstive in quiet conditions, and this can bias detection rates.
-Fixing a f=relatively high detection threshold is a way of avoiding this variability.
+Fixing a static and relatively high detection threshold is a way of avoiding this variability.

 Weak Unknown Train SourcesWUTSSound interference.
 Weak unknown train sources exist in some water bodies.
 Their identity is not known but small crustaceans that may colonise the transducer housing surface are on the list of suspects.
 IN some places large numbers occur and dominate teh acoustic record but their identity is not yet known.